extension-js/extension.js/README.md

 | -------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------- |
 | Google Chrome ✅                                                                                                                 | Microsoft Edge ✅                                                                                                                    | Mozilla Firefox ⛔️                                                                                                                         | Apple Safari ⛔️                                                                                                                       | Opera browser ⛔️                                                                                                             | Chromium (forks) 🤔                                                                                                                    |

-> Mainstream Chromium-like browsers include Brave, and Vivaldi.
-These vendors are supported on production but there are currently no modules to handle development using these browsers.
-I do plan to support them in the near future.

 If you want to target a specific browser, just pass the `--browser` flag to the dev/start command (Chrome or Edge, soon others), like `npx extension-create dev --browser=edge`.